kivy/kivy/doc/sources/guide/widgets.rst

 **GridLayout**:
 Arranges widgets in a grid.
-You must specifiy at least one dimension of the grid so kivy can compute the size of the elements and how to arrange them.
+You must specifiy at least one dimension for the grid so that kivy can compute the size of the elements and determine how to arrange them.

 **StackLayout**:
-Arranges widgets side to side, but with a set size in a dimension, without trying to make them fit the whole size, this is useful to have a set of chilgren of the same predefined size, side to side.
+Arranges widgets side-by-side (or top-to-bottom, again depending on the orientation property), but with a given size i.e. it does not stretch them fit the available space.
+This is useful when you have a set of children of some predefined size.

 **AnchorLayout**:
-A simple layout only caring about children position, allows to stick the children to a position relative to a border of the layout.
+A simple layout that only cares about its childrens position relative to its borders.
+Children are "attached" to the bounding rectangle of the layout via the `anchor_x` and `anchor_y` properties.

-`size_hint` not honored.
+`pos_hint` is not honored.

 **FloatLayout**:
-Allow to place children to arbitrary places and size, either absolute or relative to the layout size.
-Default size_hint (1, 1) will make everychildren the same size as the whole layout, so you probably want to change this value if you have more than one child.
-You can set size_hint to (None, None) to use absolute size with `size`, this widget honors `pos_hint` too, which as a dict allowing to set position relatively to layout position.
+Allows for the placement of children in arbitrary places and with arbitrary sizes, either absolute or relative to the layout.
+The default `size_hint` (1, 1) will make all the children the same size as the layout, so you will probably want to change this value if you have more than one child.
+You can set the `size_hint` to (None, None) to keep the childs predefined `size`.

+This widget honors `pos_hint`, which is a dict allowing to you to set the widgits position relative to the layouts position.

 **RelativeLayout**:
-Behave just like FloatLayout, except children pos is relative to layout position, not screen.
+Similar to the FloatLayout, except the childrens positions are relative to layouts position, not the screen.

 Look at the documentation of the various Layouts to get a in-depth understanding of how they work with |size_hint| and |pos_hint|: